HISTORY OF PALOS VERDES ESTATES

 One interesting event that occurred in 1961, which people still talk about, was the running aground of the Greek freighter Dominator just off of Rocky Point.
 The freighter was heading south along the Palos Verdes coast line, and thinking they had reached the Los Angeles harbor, made an ill-fated left turn too early and ran aground.
 Only a small amount of remnants of the ship can still be seen at low tide.

 A large landslide occurred above Bluff Cove on Palos Verdes Drive West which caused 2 homes to be destroyed during the El Nino winter of 1982-1983.
 The City utilized corrugated metal pipes (which punched through the middle of the hillside) to drain water flowing from the interior of the City.
 These pipes failed during the heavy rains that winter.
 Effective May 1983, the City of Palos Verdes Estates initiated a 10% utility users tax to fund infrastructure improvements to prevent a recurrence of such a land slide and to fund the costs incurred by the landslide.
 This tax was in place until 2003.
-The City continues to own six of the homes which they were forced to buy from the original owners, and the City Manager and several police officers live in the homes.
+The City was forced to buy six of the homes from the original owners, and the City Manager and several police officers lived in the homes for many years.
+Finally, the City demolished the homes and created a park in 2016.

 Lunada Bay Fountain: